-A deduction for cost depletion was first allowed in 1913 for the federal income tax, and percentage depletion was first allowed as an option in 1926.
-A 1986 federal change adopted by Minnesota in 1987 denies the use of percentage depletion for lease bonuses, advance royalties, or other payments that are not directly related to actual production from the property.
-This restriction applies to oil, gas, and geothermal properties.
-The last change to this provision occurred in 2002.
+A deduction for cost depletion was first allowed in 1913, and percentage depletion was allowed as an option in 1926.
+A 1986 change denies the use of percentage depletion for lease bonuses, advance royalties, or other payments that are not directly related to actual production from oil, gas, and geothermal properties.
+This provision was last changed in 2006.